teomyth/native-whisper/README.md

 ```
  interface IOptions {
   modelName?: string // Model name (works with directories)
   modelPath?: string // NEW: Direct path to model file
   modelDir?: string // NEW: Directory for models (download & use)
   autoDownloadModelName?: string // Model to auto-download
   removeWavFileAfterTranscription?: boolean
   withCuda?: boolean
   whisperOptions?: WhisperOptions
   logger?: Console
 }

  interface WhisperOptions {
   outputInCsv?: boolean
   outputInJson?: boolean
   outputInJsonFull?: boolean
   outputInLrc?: boolean
   outputInSrt?: boolean
   outputInText?: boolean
   outputInVtt?: boolean
   outputInWords?: boolean
   translateToEnglish?: boolean
   timestamps_length?: number
   wordTimestamps?: boolean
   splitOnWord?: boolean
 }

 ```

 ## Custom Model Path Usage

-The main feature of native-whisper is the ability to use custom model files.
+The main feature of nwhisper is the ability to use custom model files.
 This is useful when you have:
 - Fine-tuned models for specific domains
 - Custom trained models
 - Models in different locations than the default